The Commercial Risk Hiding in Your Inbox

 The CFO’s Problem: Risk That Shows Up on the P&L

-The financial consequences of email-based contract management are less visible than the security risks but no less real.
-They accumulate across three categories: the cost of process failure during negotiations, the cost of disputes after signature, and the cost of renewal management.
+The financial consequences of email-based contract management accumulate across two categories: the cost of disputes after signature, and the cost of renewal management.

 The cost of disputed contracts